Typhoon Ida (1958): Meteorological history

+Records

 When the Hurricane Hunters reported Ida's lowest pressure, the measurement was 10 mb lower than the previous record of 887 mbar, set by a typhoon in 1927.
 Ida retained its status as the most intense typhoon until 1973, when Typhoon Nora attained the same minimum pressure.
 In November 1975, Typhoon June surpassed both and attained a minimum pressure of 875 mbar.
 Typhoon Tip in October 1979 became the strongest on record with a minimum pressure of 870 mbar, which remains the record.